databio/LOLAweb/apps/LOLAweb/about.md

 <a name="other-resources"></a>
 ### Where can I find more information or support?

-Here are
+Here are some links to other resources related to LOLA and LOLAweb:

-- [LOLAweb Issue tracker](https://github.com/databio/LOLAweb/issues) - please use this for support requests for LOLAweb.
+- [LOLAweb issue tracker](https://github.com/databio/LOLAweb/issues) - please use this for support requests for LOLAweb.
 - [LOLAweb GitHub source code](https://github.com/databio/LOLAweb)
 - [Dockerhub docker image](https://hub.docker.com/r/databio/lolaweb/)
 - Manuscript (pending)